Channeling Acceleration in Crystals and Nanostructures and Studies of Solid Plasmas: New Opportunities: Introduction: plasma wakefields in solids (amorphous and structured)

-There are several critical phenomena in the solid plasma due to intense energy radiation in high fields and increased scattering rates which result in fast pitch-angle diffusion over distances of $l$[m]$\simeq E$[TeV].
-The scatter leads to particles escaping from the driving field; thus, it was suggested that particles (muons) to be accelerated in solids along with major crystallographic directions, which provide a channeling effect in combination with low emittance determined by an Angstrom-scale aperture of the atomic tubes \cite{CN1997, DF2008}.
+There are several critical phenomena in the solid plasma due to intense energy radiation in high fields and increased scattering rates which result in fast pitch-angle diffusion over distances of $l[\si{\meter}] \simeq E[\si{\tera\electronvolt}]$.
+The scattering leads to particles escaping from the driving field; thus, it was suggested to accelerate particles (muons) in solids along the major crystallographic directions, which provides a channeling effect in combination with low emittances determined by an Angstrom-scale aperture of the atomic tubes \cite{CN1997,DF2008}.
 Channeling in the nanotubes was later brought up as a promising option \cite{TTPA1990, ZHANG2016, SHIN2013, SHIN2015}.
 Positively charged particles are channeled more robustly, as they get repelled from ions and, thus, experience weaker scattering.
-Radiation emission due to the betatron oscillations between the atomic planes is thought to be the major source of energy dissipation, and the maximum beam energies are limited to about 0.3 TeV for positrons, 10 PeV for muons and 1000 PeV for protons \cite{CN1997}.
-For energies of 1 to 10 PeV, muons offer much more attraction because they are point-like elementary particles and, contrary to protons, do not carry an intrinsic energy spread of elementary constituents; and they can much easier propagate in solid plasma than protons which will extinct due to nuclear interactions.
+Radiation emission due to the betatron oscillations between the atomic planes is thought to be the major source of energy dissipation, and the maximum beam energies are limited to about \SI{0.3}{\tera\electronvolt} for positrons, \SI{10}{\peta\electronvolt} for antimuons and \SI{1000}{\peta\electronvolt} for protons \cite{CN1997}.
+For energies of \SIrange{1}{10}{\peta\electronvolt}, muons offer much more attraction because they are point-like elementary particles and, contrary to protons, do not carry an intrinsic energy spread of elementary constituents; and they can much easier propagate in solid plasma than protons which will extinct due to nuclear interactions.
 Very high gradient crystal/CNT accelerators might need to be disposable if the externally excited fields exceed the ionization thresholds and destroy the periodic atomic structure of the crystal (so acceleration will take place only in a short time before full dissociation of the lattice).
-For the fields of about 1 GV/cm=0.1 TV/m or less, reusable crystal accelerators can probably be built which can survive multiple pulses.
+For the fields of about $\SI{1}{\giga\volt\per\centi\meter} = \SI{0.1}{\tera\volt\per\meter}$ or less, reusable crystal accelerators can probably be built which can survive multiple pulses.